mnylen/pig/README.md

 * Support for external links
 * Allow passing `command` as string
 * Allow using another container as `base` to remove repetition from pig.json
-* May be rewrite in Python because it's bundled in most of systems
-* Bundle as npm package
 * Basic `pig.json` validations:
     * required properties are set
     * dependencies actually exist